 BID FORM

 To: Joliet Junior College 1215 Houbolt Road Joliet, IL 60431-8938

 Project:

 Date:

 Submitted by:

 (Full Name)

 (Address)

 (City, State, Z ip)

 (Phone) (Fax) (Email)

-PART 1 OFFER

-Having examined the site and having familiarized itself with the conditions affecting the cost of the work associated with the , and with the bidding documents, Bidder herby proposes to perform everything required and to furnish all labor, materials, necessary tools, expendable equipment and transportation services necessary to complete in a workmanlike manner the subdivision of work stated above in accordance with the bidding documents for the following sums:
+the cost of the the bidding do furnish all labo services neces work associated with the cuments, Bidder herby pror, materials, necessary to sary to complete in a work amiliarized itself with the condi- e , and with required and to d transportation ion of work

-Base Bid:
+Base Bid:]

-Allowance: \$5,000.00

-Total Base Bid with Allowance:
+Allowance Total Base e: e Bid with Allowance: \$7,500.00

 Base Bid with Allowance:

-Dollars(\$
+Dollars(\$ Write amount in b ooth alpha and numeric, in case e of discrepancy the lesser amount show vn will govern.

+Alternate #1:

+We have included herewith, the Security Deposit as required by the Instructions to Bidders.